 High School Students (9th Grade or Higher): Dual Enrollment Program

-Out-of-state students may be admitted to the college on the same basis as California residents except that they will be required to pay tuition, as well as enrollment fees, prescribed by the Board of Trustees to cover the costs of instruction.
+Out-of-state students may be admitted to the college on the same basis as California residents except that they will be required to pay non-resident tuition, as well as enrollment fees, prescribed by the Board of Trustees to cover the costs of instruction.
 After a student has been physically present in California for one year and has manifested clear intent to become a California resident, the student may apply for reclassification as a California resident.
 State law requires consideration of financial independence for students seeking reclassification.
 It is the student’s responsibility to substantiate his or her claim for residency.
-Visit the Steps to Enrollment website for more information.
+Visit the Residency website for more information.

 International Students: Other than F-1 or M-1 Visa